only1aeon/Arduino_ClientNode.ino/README.md

 # ESP32 Smart Waste Bin – Client Node Firmware

 ## 🚀 Overview

-The 'Client Node' is an ESP32-based sensor module that measures bin fill level using an 'HC-SR04 ultrasonic sensor' and sends data wirelessly to the [Host Node](https://github.com/only1aeon/Arduino_HostAP_Node.ino).
+The `Client Nodes` is an ESP32-based sensor module that measures bin fill level using an `HC-SR04 ultrasonic sensor` and sends data wirelessly to the [Host Node](https://github.com/only1aeon/Arduino_HostAP_Node.ino).
 Each bin acts as an intelligent IoT device within a Wireless Sensor Network (WSN).
 This node functions as a remote sensor client that publishes real-time bin metrics.

 ## 📌 Features
 - 📡 Ultrasonic distance measurement
 - 📤 JSON-formatted POST requests to Host Node
 - 🔁 Auto-retry on failed transmissions